-Lighting for Art Galleries and Display Spaces: A Buyer's Guide
+Lighting for Art Galleries & Displays: A Buyer's Guide

 Lighting is essential to effective art displays.
 Clear, balanced illumination enables viewers to fully see and appreciate what’s going on in a piece of art, while shadows, glare, and distorted colors obscure the artist’s skill and presentation.

-Choosing art lighting for your display space can be confusing, given the many available options.
-Here are some tips on a strategic approach that can help you work through the alternatives.
+Choosing art lighting for art galleries or other display spaces can be confusing, given the many available options.
+Here are some tips on a strategic approach that can help you work through the art lighting alternatives.

 Here’s an example of how lighting can undermine the impact of works on display.
 The images on the wall at left suffer from glare at the top and shadows at the bottom; the person who posted this photo noted that he planned to add a ceiling track light to improve the situation.
 Photo by Reg Natarajan, used under Creative Commons